JMousqueton/elk-cec-docker/README.md

 # ELK-CEC-DOCKER
-ELK Stack in Container for CEC
+ELK Stack with Docker for CEC